My name is Joshua Eakle. I am running for Chairman of the Libertarian Party of Tennessee.

-I would like to see ballot access bill (HB662, SB770) revised to clearly address the concerns of the State Senate about our primary system, among some other minor tweaks.
+I would like to see our ballot access bill (HB662, SB770) revised to clearly address the concerns of the State Senate about our primary system, among some other minor tweaks.

 2) Affiliate Support

 With a huge mailing list, social media page, and constant web traffic, we should be utilizing our platform to get more exposure to county affiliate events, candidates, and leaders.
-The first step to doing this is to know what & who these items and individuals are.
+The first step to doing this is to know what and who these items and individuals are.

 We are simply not doing enough from a marketing perspective.

 First things first: we need to make sure that the Marketing Committee has posting privileges on every affiliate Facebook page statewide.
-This will give us a powerful ability to distribute content not only via LPTN channels, but concurrently on every affiliate channel as well, boosting our reach.
+This will give us a powerful ability to distribute content not only via LPTN channels but concurrently on every affiliate channel as well, boosting our reach.
 This is commonplace among activism organizations nationwide.

 We should be using our large mailing list to promote these county affiliate events statewide, to drive traffic to local meetings and to make sure subscribers are seeing activity, as well as being kept in the loop on the happenings within their area.

 We should be constantly fundraising for the LPTN working to achieve a high level of recurring donors.
-With predictable cashflow, we can begin operating as a legitimate political party by creating ongoing budgets for candidate mailers, digital or physical advertisement for party initiatives, or party gatherings.
+With predictable cash flow, we can begin operating as a legitimate political party by creating ongoing budgets for candidate mailers, digital or physical advertisement for party initiatives, or party gatherings.